nonabelian/sConnectome/README.md

 ## Results

-First I processed the data into standard form -- for comparison or aggregation of subject data, from task to task (or even across different subjects).
+First I processed the data into standard form, for comparison/aggregation of subject data across tasks (or even across different subjects).
-I processed the raw data using an m4.4xlarge Amazon Web Services(AWS) computer loaded with a customized NeuroDebian public AMI (ami-bffb65a8).
+I processed the raw data using an m4.4xlarge Amazon Web Services (AWS) computer loaded with a customized NeuroDebian public AMI (ami-bffb65a8).
-I then used NiPype/FSL to 'applywarp' the filtered fMRI data to standard MNI format.
+I then used NiPype/FSL on filtered fMRI data, transforming it to standard MNI format.
 The following is a slice of fMRI for 'sub001' in MNI coordinates:

 ![sub001 stat map](images/models/sub001task001_stat_map.png).

+Next I filtered the subject data into MSDL brain atlas regions, in order to compute correlations between a manageable number of regions.
+I then fit each subject's task data with Nilearn's GroupSparseCovarianceCV method, in order to extract a sparse inverse covariance matrix.
+This matrix can be thought of as a 'connectome', one for each subject.
-Below is a plot of the graph network connectome of patient 'sub001', aggregated across their task data, using the MSDL brain atlas.
+Below is a plot of the connectome for subject 'sub001'.
 The boldness of the red lines indicates the strength of correlation, whereas the blue lines indicate anticorrelation.

 ![sub001 connectome](images/models/sub001-connectome.png)